 During extremely cold conditions it may be wise to increase your flow temperature on your boiler (the temperature that flows out of the boiler).
 This should decrease the condensate and reduce the risk of freezing during a very cold spell.

-Remember to return the boiler thermostat back to its normal position after the extreme cold spell has ended.
+Just remember to return the flow temperature back to its normal position once the cold patch is over.

 1. Locate the blockage

-The condensate discharge pipe usually freezes at the most exposed points outside, such as the open end of the pipe, at a bend or elbow, or where there is a dip in the pipe where condensate can collect.
+The condensate discharge pipe usually freezes at its most exposed points, such as the open end of the pipe, at a bend or elbow, or where there is a dip in the pipe where condensate can collect.

 2. Thaw the frozen pipe

 The condensate can be thawed in a number of ways.
-By applying a hot water bottle or microwaveable heat packs around the blockage or by pouring warm water onto the pipe.
-It is important that you do not use boiling water.
+Either apply a hot water bottle or microwaveable heat pack around the blockage, or pour warm water onto the pipe.
+It is important that you do not use boiling hot water.

-Please take care if your condensate discharge pipe is not easily reached from ground level and do not put yourself at any undue risk without seeking assistance or engaging a professional heating engineer (please get in contact if you need help) – also be aware that if you are pouring water onto the pipe this can also quickly freeze on the ground, causing a slip hazard.
+Please take care if your condensate discharge pipe is not easily reached from ground level, and do not put yourself at any undue risk.
+Remember that if you’re pouring warm water onto the pipe, it can quickly freeze, causing a slip hazard.

-Once the frozen blockage has been cleared, the boiler will usually need to be reset, and advice on how to do this can be found in the user instructions manual for your boiler.
-Normally this will involve simply pressing a reset button on the front of the boiler, or in some cases by isolating the electrical supply to the boiler and switching it back on.
+Once the frozen blockage has been cleared, the boiler will usually need to be reset.
+Advice on how to do this can be found in the user manual.
+Normally, this will involve simply pressing a reset button on the front of the boiler, or in some cases by isolating the electrical supply to the boiler and switching it back on.

 4. Book your annual service

-Give your boiler some love and care by ensuring it is serviced it each year to maintain its efficiency and prevent breakdown.
+Give your boiler some TLC by getting it serviced annually.
+This will help to maintain its efficiency and prevent breakdown.
 Call us today on 0800 111 40 40 to arrange.